janaipakos/janaipakos.github.io/about.md

       <div class="col-xs-12 col-sm-3 col-md-3 col-lg-3">
           <i style="color:#C0392B" class="fa fa-desktop fa-4x"></i>
          <h2>Web Development</h2>
         <p>I focus on design and process automation rather than the latest framework or tool.
-With a Build First mindset and an emphasis on clean code, I try to develop applications that are scalable and collaboration-friendly.
+With a Build First mindset and an emphasis on clean code, I try to develop applications that are scalable and collaboration-friendly.</p>
       </div>

       <div class="col-xs-12 col-sm-3 col-md-3 col-lg-3">